CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 #### Discarding Characters

-Instead of bringing a new character into play during your organization phase, you may discard a character that is at a Haven or at his home site.
+Instead of bringing a new character into play during your organization phase, you may discard a character that is at a Haven or at their home site.
 Your Ringwraith may not be discarded.

 You must take this action when you are forced to discard a character due to a lack of available influence.
 In this case, the character(s) need not be at a Haven.